-Gerry: My name is Gerry Lewandowski and with us today is Rick Biscaro, a PwC Senior Tax Advisor that works out of both our Toronto and Ottawa offices.
+Gerry: My name is Gerry Lewandowski and with us today is Rick Biscaro, former PwC Senior Tax Advisor.
 Rick is a former director with the CRA Income Tax Rulings Directorate, and an original member of the CRA’s General Anti-Avoidance Rule (or GAAR) committee.
 With more than 30 years experience with the CRA, Rick has the knowledge and insight necessary to really understand how to effectively deal with the Agency.

 Thank you for joining us, Rick.